tscilipoti/flux-angular2/README.md

 Type: `Function`

 This function is called after an action has been dispatched and the state changed.

+#### AppView.copyInitialState()
+Type: `Function`

+When this function is called it will copy all of the properties over from the object returned by the initialState function into the object in the state property.

 ### AppView.storeState
 Type: `Object`